Police: Deputy kills man in stolen pickup truck after chase

 Rhett Thibodeaux, 26, of Larose died at a hospital after the shooting Sunday morning about 55 miles (nearly 90 kilometers) west of New Orleans, according to Louisiana State Police.

-A police statement said Assumption Parish deputies tried to stop the stolen Ford F-450 whilei theaded east on Louisiana Highway 398, but the driver kept going
+A police statement said Assumption Parish deputies tried to stop the stolen Ford F-450 while it headed east on Louisiana Highway 398, but the driver kept going

 After a brief chase, the truck stopped in the road and deputies stopped behind it.
 Police said Thibodeaux then put the pickup into reverse and a deputy then shot at the truck.